 When it comes to policy, we at Hollaback! recommend strategies that encourage education, prevention, and reporting.
 We do not recommend strategies that increase criminalization.

 We do not endorse increasing the criminalization of harassment for several reasons.
 First, we see harassment as a symptom of big societal challenges like sexism, racism, homophobia, etc — not the result of a “few bad eggs.”
 As such, a criminalization approach starts to feel more like playing ‘whack-a-mole” than like meaningful change.
-Another issue at play is that many of the communities that experience harassment most — i.e. young people, LBGTQ+ individuals, people of color, immigrants, etc — actually report feeling less safe with police present due to their history of police brutality and related practices.
+We’ve heard time and time again from communities that experience harassment most — i.e. young people, LBGTQ+ individuals, people of color, immigrants, etc — that they feel less safe with police present after harassment happens due to their history of police brutality and related practices.
 Furthermore, we too often see criminal laws disproportionately applied to people of color, low-income individuals, and trans and gender-nonconforming people.

 We recommend that policymakers invest in these solutions to combat harassment:

 Bystander education is a well-researched best practice for addressing violence.
 According to research, bystanders are more likely to take action when a) they have empathy for the people experiencing violence and b) when they are familiar with a range of options for how to intervene.

 On public transit and in public space, we recommend bystander ads, such as the ones developed in DC, Philadelphia and Louisville, be the standard for anti-harassment public service announcements.
 We also recommend that the ads direct people to additional resources, including bystander tips, places to report, and information on legal rights.
 To compliment this campaign, we recommend development of a flyer and other related materials that can be distributed at subway stations, and information on what to do if you experience harassment printed on the leaflets attached to student metrocards, and included in new student packets.